 If this is not what you want, you can still change it.

 American Suburbs Are The Best Small Towns

 The world of American television has brought us plenty of fascinating small towns where we’d love to lay down roots.

 We dream of the idyllic farmhouse of Green Gables, with lush fields of wildflowers.

 Or better still, maybe your dream is to live in Smallville, Kansas, a town with its very own superhero!
 Clark Kent — better known as the one and only Superman!

 It’s possible to find the best small towns in America.

 These are the cities with less than 25,000 residents, beautiful scenery, cultural amenities, great restaurants, and outdoor activities.

-The ideal small town is the fictional TV town of Mayberry, a tight-knit community with low crime, a slower pace, and wholesome fun.
+The ideal small town is Mayberry’s fictional TV town, a tight-knit community with low crime, a slower pace, and wholesome fun.